Ardumine/rpi-tools/README.md

 # raspberrypi-tools

 ## how to install:
-first clone this: `git clone https://github.com/Ardumine/rpi-tools.git` the go to the folder `cd rpi-tools` and install `sudo python3 install.py`
+first clone this project: `git clone https://github.com/Ardumine/rpi-tools.git` then go to the folder `cd rpi-tools` and install `sudo python3 install.py` done
 ## COMMAND THAT GIVES YOU:.
 'updatepi': Makes update the raspberry pi.
 Just type update pi that updates the pi.
 ## Things that are asked on installer: